-Since the end of previous financial year, the Company paid:-
+Since the end of the previous financial year, the Company paid:

-- a second interim dividend of 5 sen per ordinary share and a special interim dividend of 2 sen per ordinary share, both under the single-tier system totalling RM55,979,714 in respect of the financial year ended 31 December 2013 on 28 March 2014; and - (ii) a first interim dividend of 6 sen per ordinary share under the single-tier system totalling RM47,982,492 in respect of the financial year ended 31 December 2014 on 26 September 2014.
+- (i) a second interim dividend of 5 sen per ordinary share under the single-tier system totalling RM39,985,160 in respect of the financial year ended 31 December 2014 on 25 March 2015; and - (ii) a first interim dividend of 3 sen per ordinary share under the single-tier system totalling RM23,991,036 in respect of the financial year ended 31 December 2015 on 29 September 2015.

-On 23 February 2015, the Board of Directors approved a second interim dividend of 5 sen per ordinary share under the single-tier system in respect of the financial year ended 31 December 2014, amounting to a total of RM39,985,160 and was paid on 25 March 2015.
-The financial statements for the current financial year do not reflect this dividend and it will be accounted for in equity as an appropriation of retained earnings in the financial year ending 31 December 2015.
+On 23 February 2016, the Board of Directors approved a second interim dividend of 5 sen per ordinary share under the single-tier system in respect of the financial year ended 31 December 2015, amounting to a total of RM39,984,960 and was paid on 24 March 2016.
+The financial statements for the current financial year do not reflect this dividend and it will be accounted for in equity as an appropriation of retained earnings in the financial year ending 31 December 2016.

-The Board of Directors did not recommend any final dividend to be paid for the financial year ended 31 December 2014.
+The Board of Directors did not recommend any final dividend to be paid for the financial year ended 31 December 2015.